SunnyLimc/obsidian-limc/001 - Workbench/Database Storage - Disk Manager.md

 		- visibility info for concurrency control
 		- bit map for `NULL` values
 		- store high-level metadata (and low-level such as column info is useless)
 		- tuple data
 			- typically stored in order
 		- THE REASON that only same table of tuples will go to the same page is named DENORMALIZED
 			- we could simply concatenate (`pre join`) two table with adding a new field of metadata to prevent from expensive updates
 			- BUT, it will cause amount of I/O for common workload patterns, especially for reading
 			- so, it needs a trade-off when you design the system itself.
+	- log structure
+		- store whole log how it constructed
+		- update fast compare of update cross page, just append is enough
+		- read is slow
+		- compact periodically to increase speed with ID